carpentries/community-facilitators-program/_episodes/03-0-code-of-conduct-facilitation.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-Discussions around the scope and premise of this module will begin in November 2020 and work to write this module will begin in Q1 2021.
+Discussions around the scope and premise of this module began in November 2020 and work to write this module started in Q1 2021.
+The module will be published in May 2021.

-The **Code of Conduct facilitation** module of the Community Facilitators Program hopes to prepare community members to bridge between community members at events and our Code of Conduct processes, and will be developed by The Carpentries Community Development Team, Lou Woodley's team at [CSCCE](https://cscce.org) and The Carpentries Code of Conduct committee.
+The **Code of Conduct facilitation** module of the Community Facilitators Program hopes to prepare community members to bridge between community members at events and our Code of Conduct processes, and is currently under development by Serah Rono, The Carpentries Community Development Team Lead.
+The Carpentries Code of Conduct committee will oversee the onboarding, mentoring and support process of Code of Conduct facilitators in The Carpentries.

 > If you are interested in collaborating with us to co-create a specific community facilitation module that may also be of interest for your community, please [reach out to the Community Development Team via email](mailto:community@carpentries.org?subject=Interest%20in%20co-creating%20Community%20Facilitators%20Program%20resources).
 {: .callout}